 - Pour this out into a bowl and set aside.

 - Prepare your whipped coconut cream.
 At least the night before place two cans of coconut cream into the coldest part of your refrigerator.
 The next day carefully remove them from the refrigerator (be careful not to shake) and open them.
 The cream section will have risen to the top leaving the water at the bottom.
 Scoop off only the cream section of the two cans into the bowl of an electric mixer.
-Starting at low speed gradually increase speed until the cream becomes thick.
+Starting at low speed gradually increase speed until the cream is whipped.
 For a full tutorial including video see our how to make vegan whipped cream tutorial.
 After preparing the whipped cream set it aside.